ARCTraining/SD_tips_tools/book/part1/project-lifecycles.md

 There are several types of testing, some examples include:

 * **Unit testing**: are all components working?
+* **Integration testing": are all components working when fitted together?
 * **Performance testing**: how does the software perform against different workloads?
 It is fast?
 Stable?
 * **Functional testing**: is the software aligned with Software